2024 Organizing Committee:

 Symposium Chair:

-Tamia A. Harris-Tryon M.D., Ph.D.
+Tamia A. Harris-Tryon MD, PhD

 Associate Professor

-UT Southwestern Medical Center Department of Dermatology
+University of Texas Southwestern Medical Center Department of Dermatology

-Tamia Harris-Tryon, M.D., Ph.D., is an Associate Professor in the Department of Dermatology at UT Southwestern Medical Center.
+Tamia Harris-Tryon, MD, PhD, is an Associate Professor in the Department of Dermatology at UT Southwestern Medical Center.

 Dr. Harris-Tryon earned her combined medical and doctoral degree in cellular and molecular medicine at The Johns Hopkins School of Medicine and completed a residency in dermatology at The Johns Hopkins Hospital.
 Certified by the American Board of Dermatology, she joined the UT Southwestern faculty in 2014.